RichardDooling/Entertainment_Law/First_Amendment-Sex/First_Amendment-Sex.md

 The Court of Appeals voted to  deny the petition for rehearing en banc, over the dissent of three judges.
 See 220 F. 3d 1113 (2000).

-While the Ninth Circuit found the CPPA invalid on its face, four other
+While the Ninth Circuit found the CPPA invalid on its face, four other Courts of Appeals have sustained it.

 We granted certiorari.
 531 U. S. 1124 (2001).